Investors brace for poor U.S. shale earnings amid weak oil and gas prices

 U.S. oil prices are down 17% and natural gas is down about 31% from a year ago, undercutting production increases.
 Costs of job cuts and retiring debt also will pressure profit at some companies, analysts said ahead of reports.

-Whiting, Devon Energy (DVN.N), and PDC Energy (PDCE.O) each pared staff in recent months as prices swooned.
-Cutbacks have spread across the sector, with Halliburton (HAL.N), Schlumberger (SLB.N), and Patterson-UTI Energy (PTEN.O) idling equipment.
+Whiting, Devon Energy, and PDC Energy each pared staff in recent months as prices swooned.
+Cutbacks have spread across the sector, with Halliburton, Schlumberger , and Patterson-UTI Energy idling equipment.

 Concho is expected to report earnings of 69 cents per share for the quarter, down from $1.42 a year ago.
 Top U.S. independent Conoco is expected to post earnings per share of 75 cents, compared with $1.36 a year ago, according to IBES data from Refinitiv.